WtzLAS/gm_lanes/README.md

 Put dll files into `garrysmod/lua/bin` and `lanes.lua` into `garrysmod/lua/includes/modules`.

-`lanes.lua` could be found in `lanes` repo under `src`.

-To enable StarfallEx support, put `starfallex/lanes.lua` into `garrysmod/addons/StarfallEx/lua/starfall/libs_sh`.
+To enable Starfall support, put `starfall/lanes.lua` into `garrysmod/addons/StarfallEx/lua/starfall/libs_sh`.

-⚠️ Warning: Lanes can bypass StarfallEx's CPU quota limit and lag/crash gmod servers. ⚠️
+⚠️ Warning: Lanes can bypass Starfall's CPU quota limit and crash your server.
+See below sections for more details. ⚠️

 ## Example